Speak with a safari expert

 © Claudia and Wynand du Plessis

 An elephant herd passes in front of a pink sunset sky in Etosha National Park.
 There is not the slightest sound coming from the procession of giants walking past, several tons heavy but quiet as mice.
-They soon fade in the dusty twilight before they finally are lost in the dark.
+They soon fade in the dusty twilight before they are finally lost in the dark.

 Deadvlei